pkmn/engine/src/lib/gen1/README.md

 - **Sonic Boom**: this move incorrectly fails to ignore type immunity on Pokémon Showdown.
-- **Fly** / **Dig**: these should not clear the "invulnerability" volatile if the Pokémon using them is interrupted due to being fully paralyzed (Bulbapeda incorrectly claims that hurting itself in confusion will also result in this glitch which is incorrect).
+- **Fly** / **Dig**: these should not clear the "invulnerability" volatile if the Pokémon using them is interrupted due to being fully paralyzed (Bulbapeda incorrectly claims that hurting itself in confusion will also result in this glitch which is not the case).
 The "invulnerability" volatile should then only be reset if the Pokémon switches or successfully completes Fly or Dig (and not any other "charge" move, as incorrectly claimed by Bulbapedia).
 Pokémon Showdown also deducts PP and updates the last used move on the wrong turn of all charging moves (counting the first